How to Accessorize Your Home

 Accessories are the least expensive way to introduce color.
-Painting all walls in a saturated color or purchasing a bright statement sofa could result in a pricey decorating mistake.
+Painting all walls saturated colors or purchasing a bright statement sofa could result in a pricey decorating mistake.
 Incorporating vibrant accessories are much easier to rotate in and out as you tire of certain colors.

 Make a Group

-Any type of table or shelf provides space to display a variety of objects such as coffee table books, floral arrangements and decorative pieces.
-To keep things simple and visually satisfying use trays to group items such as candles or ceramic figures.
+Any type of table or shelf provides space to display various objects such as coffee table books, floral arrangements, and decorative pieces.
+To keep things simple and visually satisfying, use trays to group items such as candles or ceramic figures.